BLOG ARCHIVE

 I took a cruise that sailed from the Port of Venice, reached locations in Croatia and Greece, and then returned to Venice.
 It was amazing and wonderful and I got to stand at the Acropolis and see Dubrovnik and drink lots of cool cruise cocktails by the pool.
 But, staying on topic, the part I want to emphasize here and speak about is how easy it was to reach Venice from Stresa, and therefore to combine Stresa and other locations into a trip.

-Two trains were needed to reach Venice, and it was possible to buy the tickets for both right at the Stresa train station.
+Two trains were needed to reach Venice, and it was possible to buy the tickets for both right at the Stresa train station or online.
 In this way, with the assistance of the ticket agent, you can feel assured you have enough time for the connection, and the right information.
 The train from Stresa to Milano Centrale took about 45 minutes.
 We left a couple of hours in between the trains, planning to wait at Centrale, but when we arrived we decided to take an earlier train to Venice, if possible, and we succeeded in doing that.
 (Full disclosure: we paid an additional charge to upgrade to a first class ticket in order to take this earlier train.
 The regular seats were sold out.)
 The train to Venice is part of the Trenitalia line, the Freccia Bianca to be precise, and reaches Venezia Santa Lucia station from Milano in just over 2 hours.
 Tickets range in price from 29 to 36 euro (as of this writing).
 The first class seats cost more.
 Trains run every 30 minutes or so from Centrale, beginning at 6:30 am.

 We were in Venice before noon.
 Yes, you can wake up in Stresa and have lunch along a canal in Venice.